 And then, we have the wind.
 Autumn can be a windy season around here, and this year is no exception.
 Many of the pears end up on the ground before they are ripe.
 These windfalls are often the ones I collect.
 They are easy to reach, and being still quite firm, have not taken any harm from their fall.
 However, danger lurks below.
 There’s a wasp nest somewhere around the orchard and the wasps begin feasting long before I arrive.
 They go for the half-rotten fruit, preferably already holed by the birds.
 So I tread very carefully under the trees, and restrict my haul to the unripe pears, preferably well away from the busy wasps.

-The windfall pears are poles apart from Emerson’s perfect 10 minutes, and unfortunately they are most unlikely to reach that happy state.
-No matter how carefully I store them or what ripening tricks I try, many end up going bad before they’re ripe enough to eat.
-But I’m ever hopeful.
+The windfall pears are poles apart from Emerson’s perfect 10 minutes, and unfortunately, they are most unlikely to reach that happy state.
+For years, no matter how carefully I stored them or what ripening tricks I tried, many pears ended up going bad before they’re ripe enough to eat.

 Pears are a-cooking for the future.

-Ripe pears are cooked in a matter of minutes.
+Soft pears are cooked in a matter of minutes.
 I don’t trust these to the cooktop: they go into the microwave, with a little maple syrup, a knob of butter, cinnamon, vanilla essence and lemon juice for just a few minutes.
 They form their own delicious juice and taste exquisite.
-I’ve just finished cooking up the latest batch that did manage to ripen, (with bad patches removed.)
+I’ve just finished cooking up the latest batch that did manage to ripen successfully.
 I can’t wait to serve them up for dessert tonight.

-8-12 unripe or firm pears4-5 tbsp brown sugar or coconut sugar
+8-12 firm pears4-5 tbsp brown sugar or coconut sugar

 1-2 tsp ground cinnamon1 lemon

 Cut the pears into quarters, discarding core and stem.
 There is no need to peel.